rp779/helm-values-explorer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🎉 Release Notes
+### 0.0.7 (2025-01-XX)
+- Added **Go to Definition** support: Ctrl+Click on any `{{ .Values.* }}` expression to jump directly to its definition
+- Navigate between values definitions across multiple environment files
+- Precise cursor positioning at the exact YAML key location

+### 0.0.6 (2025-04-28)
+- Lowered minimum VSCode version requirement to 1.74.0 for better compatibility

 ### 0.0.5 (2025-04-24)
 - Synchronized README and CHANGELOG release notes for better documentation consistency